SpotX-Official/SpotX/README.md

 </details>

 <details>
-<summary><small>Automatic full installation</small></summary><p>
+<summary><small>Full installation</small></summary><p>

-  <h4>Automatic installation without confirmation, what does it do?</h4>
+  <h4>Full installation without confirmation, what does it do?</h4>

   - New theme activated (new right and left sidebar, some cover change)
   - Hiding podcasts/episodes/audiobooks from the homepage
   - Activated [static theme](https://github.com/SpotX-Official/SpotX/discussions/50#discussioncomment-4096066) <kbd>spotify</kbd> for lyrics
   - Hiding [ad-like sections](https://github.com/SpotX-Official/SpotX/discussions/50#discussioncomment-4478943)
   - All [experimental features](https://github.com/SpotX-Official/SpotX/discussions/50) included
-  - Automatic removal of Spotify MS if it was found
+  - Removal of Spotify MS if it was found
-  - Automatic installation of the recommended version of Spotify (if another client has already been found, it will be installed over)
+  - Installation of the recommended version of Spotify (if another client has already been found, it will be installed over)
-  - Automatic blocking of Spotify updates
+  - Blocking of Spotify updates
   - After the installation is completed, the client will autorun.

 <h4> </h4>